 - whole grain products, including bran cereal and popcorn

 Normally, the colon absorbs excessive water from food during digestion.
 When food moves too slowly, the colon absorbs too much water, resulting in hard, dry stool and constipation.

-Gastrointestinal or digestive conditions, such as irritable bowel syndrome, colon cancer, anal fistula, and ileus (bowel paralysis) or obstruction can cause constipation.
-Constipation often results from consumption of a low-calorie or low-fiber diet.
+Gastrointestinal or digestive conditions — such as irritable bowel syndrome, colon cancer, anal fistula, and ileus (bowel paralysis), or obstruction — can cause constipation.
+Constipation often results from consumption of a low-calorie or low fiber diet.
 Chronic laxative use can cause the bowel to become dependent on laxatives in order to pass stool and lead to constipation when laxatives are stopped.
-Constipation with no known cause is called idiopathic constipation.

 Lifestyle and dietary causes of constipation

-- Delaying bowel movements (ignoring the urge to have a bowel movement)
+- delayed bowel movements (ignoring the urge to have a bowel movement)

 Gastrointestinal causes of constipation

-- Hirschsprung’s disease (caused by a neurological birth defect that leads to severe constipation and intestinal obstruction in newborns and infants)
+- Hirschsprung’s disease (due to a neurological birth defect that leads to severe constipation and intestinal obstruction in newborns and infants)

 Other causes of constipation

-Constipation can be caused by neurological, metabolic and other conditions including:
+Constipation can happen due to some neurological, metabolic, and other conditions, including: